 - Build a personal connect– In an increasingly virtual world, it’s challenging to maintain trust among customers when there is hardly any face-to-face interaction.
 As marketers, we need to ensure that our sales team receives the support they need to provide a real-time, uniform experience to the customers.

 - Build on your success stories – Thoughtfully drafted, authentic success stories add to the credibility of organizations, build customer confidence in their products and solutions.
 These hold a lot of significance, especially in the B2B world where engagements are mostly for long term and a lot of due diligence goes into finding the right partnership.
-At HCL, we have invested in nurturing the partner and customer relationships to create stories that communicate our shared success.
+At HCLTech, we have invested in nurturing the partner and customer relationships to create stories that communicate our shared success.

 - Recognize the increasing role of automation – Automated tools help in building a uniform, uninterrupted, and personalized connect with customers across all channels of communications.
 We work with industry-leading partners and analyst firms to drive automated, and data-driven marketing campaigns.